Refefer/propagon/README.md

 Data Format
 ---

-Data is expected in the following, line delimited format:
+Data for tournament rankings is expected as the following, line delimited format:

 ```
     ID_OF_WINNER ID_OF_LOSER [WEIGHT]